 - Effective, safe, accessible, and reliable transportation is central to getting people to work, to accessing services, to connecting communities, to recreating, to almost everything that people need to do to maintain a high quality of life for themselves and their families. - There is limited east-west road capacity across the North Shore.
-Because of this, Highway 1 serves a substantial component of local traffic - almost 25% of traffic on the Upper Levels Highway is internal to the North Shore (INSTPP Staff Working Group, 2018) - and the municipal and highway networks are highly interdependent.
-As a result, queues at the approaches to the Lions Gate and Ironworkers Memorial Bridges contribute to queues, congestion, delay and low reliability on municipal arterial roads - especially Main Street, Dollarton Highway, Mount Seymour Parkway, Mountain Highway, East Keith Road, Marine Drive, and Capilano Road. - Daily traffic volumes over the Ironworkers Memorial Bridge have increased by approximately 9% over the past five years (2013 to 2018), with most growth happening due to peak spreading, as the bridge is at capacity in both directions during the peak hours.
+Because of this, Highway 1 serves a substantial component of local traffic almost 25% of traffic on the Upper Levels Highway is internal to the North Shore (INSTPP Staff Working Group, 2018) and the municipal and highway networks are highly interdependent.
+As a result, queues at the approaches to the Lions Gate and Ironworkers Memorial Bridges contribute to queues, congestion, delay and low reliability on municipal arterial roads especially Main Street, Dollarton Highway, Mount Seymour Parkway, Mountain Highway, East Keith Road, Marine Drive, and Capilano Road. - Daily traffic volumes over the Ironworkers Memorial Bridge have increased by approximately 9% over the past five years (2013 to 2018), with most growth happening due to peak spreading, as the bridge is at capacity in both directions during the peak hours.
 Because of peak spreading, the time periods where travel speeds are slow and / or unreliable are longer now than they were in 2013.
-Daily traffic volumes over the Lions Gate Bridge have remained relatively stable over the past eight years. - Weekend traffic is getting worse, with more and more people travelling to and through the North Shore for recreation, errands, and other trips.
-Weekend traffic volume over the Ironworkers Memorial Bridge increased 4.5% between Fall 2016 and Fall 2017 while weekday traffic increased by only 0.5% in the same time period. - Based on analysis done for INSTPP, travel time from Lonsdale to Hastings on Highway 1 is approximately 22 minutes during the afternoon peak hour, compared to
+Daily traffic volumes over the Lions Gate Bridge have remained relatively stable over the past eight years.3 - Weekend traffic is getting worse, with more and more people travelling to and through the North Shore for recreation, errands, and other trips.
+Weekend traffic volume over the Ironworkers Memorial Bridge increased 4.5% between Fall 2016 and Fall 2017 while weekday traffic increased by only 0.5% in the same time period.4 - Based on analysis done for INSTPP, travel time from Lonsdale to Hastings on Highway 1 is approximately 22 minutes during the afternoon peak hour, compared to around five minutes in free flow conditions.
+The travel time is also highly variable - small fluctuations in traffic volumes, incidents, and inclement weather conditions can result in much longer travel times (District of North Vancouver, 2019).

-&lt;sup>3 Based on data from the BC Ministry of Transportation's Permanent Count stations.
+3 Based on data from the BC Ministry of Transportation's Permanent Count stations.

-&lt;sup>4 Based on data from the BC Ministry of Transportation's Permanent Count stations.
+4 Based on data from the BC Ministry of Transportation's Permanent Count stations.